cotes2020/jekyll-theme-chirpy/_posts/2022-05-14-linearity-classical-gauge-fields.md

 In [Combining Valid Solutions Into New Ones in Classical Field Theory]({% post_url 2022-04-23-combining-valid-solutions-classical-field-theory %}), we showed that any linear combination of valid solutions to classical field equations, is in turn a solution.

 We then took the idea of solution fields behaving like coordinates further, in [Gauge Invariance in Classical Field Theory]({% post_url 2022-05-10-gauge-invariance-classical-field-theory %}).
 Here, we found that it is possible for certain differentiable transformations of solution fields to be new solution fields.
-To admit such families of solutions (where each choice is called a 'gauge') into the Lagrangian, we replace geometric covariant derivatives with the gauge-invariant covariant derivatives.
-This is functionally equivalent to replacing partial derivatives with geometric covariant derivatives to allow general covariance, in differential geometry.
+To admit such families of solutions (where each choice is called a 'gauge') into the Lagrangian, we replace covariant derivatives with the gauge-invariant gauge covariant derivatives.
+This is functionally equivalent to replacing partial derivatives with covariant derivatives to allow general covariance, in differential geometry.

 For this post, it is best to read the ones mentioned above as we will rely on the concepts and notation in them.
 Armed with their ideas, we will now go against the chronology of the said posts i.e. we will begin with gauge fields and derive their linearity.